Stockbroker: History of stock broking

 The first recorded buying and selling of shares occurred in Rome in the 2nd century BC.
 After the fall of the Western Roman Empire, stockbroking did not become a profession until after the Renaissance, when government bonds were traded in Italian city-states such as Genoa and Venice.
 In 1602, the Amsterdam Stock Exchange (now Euronext Amsterdam) became the first official stock market with trading in shares of the Dutch East India Company, the first company to issue stock.
 In 1698, the London Stock Exchange opened at the Jonathan's Coffee-House.
 On May 17, 1792, the New York Stock Exchange opened under a platanus occidentalis (buttonwood tree) in New York City, as 24 stockbrokers signed the Buttonwood Agreement, agreeing to trade five securities under that buttonwood tree.

+Types of stock brokers

+Most stock brokers fall into one of three categories: